eliangerard/eliangerard/README.md

 - 👋 Hi, I’m @eliangerard
-- 👀 I’m interested in web development
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently specializing on React!
+- 🌱 I’m currently specializing on React, NextJS and Express!

-Visit my [site](https://eliangerard.tech/) for more info!
+Visit my [site](https://eliangerard.com/) for more info!